Ei RajaWoman's Ceremonial Sarong

 The ikat motif on this cloth is called Labba refers to the regal head ornament or crown worn by a king.
 (It is called a lamba in Sumba).
 This motif is only able to be made by weavers from the Wini Ga whom are the descendents of the king of Sabu.

 Warp ikat, supplementary warp patterning, Three panels stiched together and sewn as a tube, commercial cotton, natural dyes.
-Ikat tied dyed, woven by Bae Dule in Sabu, 2018.
+Ikat tied, dyed and woven in Sabu, 2018.

 178 cm x 62 cm